Jmcglobal/fast-api/Readme.md

 - by default, when adding a new entry to a database, any colunm can be left blank.
 When a column is left blank, it has a null value

 - If you need a colum to be properly filled in to create a new record, a NOT NULL constraint can be added to the column to ensure that the column is never left blank

+### COMMON SQL OPERATOR COMMAND

+- Create Table

+    CREATE DATABASE student;

+- Select all table columes and rows oder by ascending order

+    SELECT * FROM products ORDER by id ASC;

+- Select every entry on the products table

+    SELECT * FROM products;

+- Select name column

+    SELECT name FROM products;

+- Select multiple columns

+    SELECT name, id, price FROM products;

+## FILTERING

+    SELECT * FROM products WHERE inventory = 0;
+    SELECT * FROM products WHERE id = 1;
+    SELECT * FROM products WHERE name = 'TV';
+    SELECT * FROM products WHERE price > 200 AND price < 1000;
+    SELECT * FROM products WHERE price > 100 OR price < 200;
+    SELECT * FROM products WHERE id IN (1,2,6);
+    SELECT * FROM products WHERE name LIKE 'TV%';
+    SELECT * FROM products ORDER BY price ASC;
+    SELECT * FROM products ORDER BY price DESC;

+## ADDING AN ENTRY

+    INSERT INTO products (name, price, inventory) VALUES ('benz', 3000, 201);

+## ADDING ENTRY and Returning Inserted values

+    INSERT INTO products (name, price, inventory) VALUES ('benz', 3000, 201) returning *;